 Challenge:

-The project involved rectifying a critical structural irregularity where the load distribution was inconsistent—12 columns at ground floor, reduced to 7 columns at first floor, and again increased to 12 columns at second floor.
-This mismatch posed a serious stability risk.
-Additionally, the building was attached to adjacent properties, resulting in water seepage and demanding extreme care to avoid damage to neighbouring structures during correction.
+The project involved rectifying a critical structural irregularity where the building's load path had been compromised.
+The structure was supported by 12 columns at the ground floor, reduced to only 7 columns at the first floor, and then increased back to 12 columns at the second floor, creating a significant discontinuity in load transfer and posing a serious structural stability risk.
+The building also shared walls with neighbouring properties and was affected by water seepage, requiring highly controlled engineering methods to prevent damage to adjacent structures during the strengthening process.

 Our Solution: